bh2244/augmont-interview/mobile.md

 Please follow the following instructions to complete your exercise.

 1. Create a new private repository (GitHub) for your exercise and add `bh2244` as private collaborators.
-2. Complete as much of the exercise as you can in 4 hours or less.
-You can use any language, Flutter, Swift or Kotlin (purely because those are the languages we use)
+2. Complete as much of the exercise as you can in 4 hours or less in Flutter
 3. Be sure to include the following in your submission

 - a README.md with the following information